 If not, we’ll choose the ones that are most in line with the client’s brand and the preferences of their client persona.
 Color is subjective, and we’ll present the logo to our client in different hues and tones.

 However, we’ll ensure that the logo also looks good in black and white shades.
 These monotone designs may be needed in different backgrounds of branding material.

 7. Client Presentation (1 Hour)

 Finally!
 Three or four versions of a logo came to life, and they await being presented to the client.
 That requires formatting and text to explain the vision.

 Once we decide on three or so logo designs, we’ll export them to a secure PDF format and send them for review.
-The PDF format lets clients easily view them on screen or printed.
-We recommend clients to view them both in print and on their monitors.
+The PDF format lets clients easily view them on-screen or printed.
+We recommend clients view them both in print and on their monitors.